Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Discussion

 \section{Discussion}

 Note that Corollary \ref{cor:d}, crucial to the success of RNSP, can be rewritten as

 where $Q_q(\cdot)$ is the population $q$-quantile.
-However, the left-hand side of (\ref{eq:cor2}) was not specifically constructed with $q = 1/2$ in mind and therefore the inequality

-is true for any $q \in (0,1)$.
+However, the left-hand side of (\ref{eq:cor2}) was not specifically constructed with $q = 1/2$ in mind and therefore the inequality $D_{[s_m, e_m]} \le \| \mathrm{sign}\{Y_{s_m:e_m} - Q_{q}(Y_{s_m:e_m})\} \|_{\mathcal{I}^a_{[s_m, e_m]}}$ is true for any $q \in (0,1)$.
 This shows that RNSP can equally be used for significant change detection in any quantile, and not just the median.
-However, for $q \neq 1/2$, the challenge is to obtain the null distribution of $\| \mathrm{sign}\{X - Q_{q}(X)\} \|_{\mathcal{I}^a}$.
+However, for $q \neq 1/2$, the challenge is to obtain the null distribution of $\| \mathrm{sign}\{Y - Q_{q}(Y)\} \|_{\mathcal{I}^a}$.
 Even if this challenge is overcome (e.g. by simulation), RNSP as defined in this work may not be effective for change detection in quantiles ``far'' from the median, due to the particular way in which $D_{[s_m, e_m]}$ is constructed (involving minimisation over all levels).
 For RNSP to be a successful device for change detection in other quantiles, the definition of $D_{[s_m, e_m]}$ would have to be modified to only minimise over `realistic' candidate levels not far from the population $q$-quantile under the local null.